fidian/rumkin-data-pack/README.md

 * When anyone is sleeping, the weather will change to clear for a random time, roughly from 1 to 7 days of clear skies.
 * Tool durability is shown in the action bar.
 * Players AFK for 3+ minutes show up as gray in the list of players.
 * Show player health in the list of players.
+This may not show up right away, but will kick in as soon as each player gets hurt or heals.

 Optimizations: